CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/README.md

 <!-- Automation -->
 ## Automation
-This will run this script 4 seconds after Steam fires up (so after the button is remapped by Steam).
+This will run the script four seconds after Steam fires up (so after the button is remapped by Steam).

 You'll need:
 - to configure a **Scheduled Task**